BZoennchen/supercollider-book/_sources/chapters/sounddesign/filters/3-simpler-filters.md

 ````

 If we use $\alpha = 1.0$ we generate a single sample delay and for -1.0 we additionally mirror the signal at the $x$-axis.
+We already analysed the [frequency response](def-frequency-response) of a very similar filter in section [Analysis of a Simple Filter](sec-analysis-simple-filter).

 (sec-onepole)=
 ## OnePole